-Our approved Core Strategy (Local Plan) sets out the broad vision for how the Borough of Wokingham will develop in the period to 2026 and how the Council aims to protect and enhance the very good quality of life enjoyed in the Borough.
-The adoption of our SPDs further secures our control over development over that period.
+Our approved Core Strategy sets out the broad vision for how the Borough of Wokingham will develop in the period to 2026 and how the Council aims to protect and enhance the very good quality of life enjoyed in the Borough.
+The adoption of our Masterplans further secures our control over development over that period.

 The Core Strategy is a vitally important document that sets out the local policies we need to ensure the provision of the new roads we will drive on, the new homes we will live in, the new schools our children will go to, the new parks they will play in, the new shops and doctors' surgeries we will visit - in short, the way our communities will look across the Borough.

 It takes forward the views of the community for high quality development concentrated in a few locations with all necessary infrastructure delivered.

-The Core Strategy identifies four Strategic Development Locations (SDLs).
+The Core Strategy identifies four Strategic Development Locations (SDL).
 These are Arborfield Garrison, South of the M4, North and South Wokingham.
-Separate design briefs called Supplementary Planning Documents (SPD) have been produced for each SDL along with an overarching Infrastructure Delivery SPD which covers all of the SDLs (5 SPDs in all).
+Separate masterplans called Supplementary Planning Documents (SPD) have been produced for each SDL along with an overarching Infrastructure Delivery SPD which covers all of the SDLs (5 SPDs in all).
+The Infrastructure Delivery SPD evolved from work undertaken in preparing the Core Strategy and is aimed at delivering a viable infrastructure rich solution to support the new developments.
+The key message is that we expect a high level of new infrastructure of the highest possible design quality.